+Beechwood Park is a co-educational day and flexi boarding Preparatory school for children from rising 3 to 13 years.
 Beechwood Park is committed to nurturing EAL pupils, ensuring that they engage with the curriculum and are inspired to achieve and contribute.
+This policy details our arrangements to recognise and meet the needs of pupils who are classified as having English as an additional language.